top of page

 👩💼 When are the interviews usually held?

-The interviews are being held on the 12th and 13th of December ( in 2022) and offers to be expected by january.
+The interviews are being held on the 16th and 17th of December 2024 and offers to be expected by january.

 ☑️ How will my interview be marked?